ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : string list = ["foo"; "bar"; "baz"]
 ```

 Like arrays, lists are finite sequences of values of the same type.
 They are polymorphic too.
-However, lists are extensible, immutable, and don't support direct access to all the values it contains.
+However, lists are extensible, immutable, and don't support direct access to all the values they contain.
 Lists play a central role in functional programming, and they are the subject of a [dedicated tutorial](/docs/lists).

 Operations on lists are provided by the [`List`](/api/List.html) module.
 The `List.append` function, which concatenates two lists, can also be used as an operator with the symbol `@`.